HR Software Menu Icon

 The Labour Court – Ireland’s industrial relations tribunal.

-Intreo – The Irish Public Employment Services (PES), part of the Department of Social Protections, is the single point of contact for all employment and income support services.
+Intreo – The Irish Public Employment Services (PES), part of the Department of Social Protection, is the single point of contact for all employment and income support services.

 National Disability Authority – An independent statutory body that provides evidence-based advice and research to the Government.